diffusioncon/Launchpad/OrbitDB/README.md

 Use in JS: `orbitdb.[db_type]('name')`

-For full usge details, see the [API reference](https://github.com/orbitdb/orbit-db/blob/master/API.md).
+For full usage details, see the [API reference](https://github.com/orbitdb/orbit-db/blob/master/API.md).

 It is also possible to [create your own database type](https://github.com/orbitdb/orbit-db/blob/master/GUIDE.md#custom-stores).